 A unique and delicious walking tour where you’ll taste the foods and sip the drinks - while discovering Portland's amazing culinary scene.
-If you watch the Food Network or consider yourself a "foodie," then this exploration is for you.
+If you watch the Food Network and often consider yourself a "foodie," then this exploration is for you.
 Portland has become a go-to destination for people who love to eat and we're the ones who will show you why.
 Each tour is limited in size so the experience is small and intimate.

 The best thing is that you'll have so much fun, you'll forget you're learning something.

 If you want the inside scoop on Portland's food truck scene, click here to take a walk down Flavor Street.

 Check out a video preview of the Epicurean Excursion tour.